 In addition, where appropriate, we will make recommendations to government(s) to take any proportional and targeted action considered necessary to remedy failure by any market participants (or the market as a whole) to deliver competitive and efficient electricity prices.

-The ACCC’s role in energy markets is in the context of the Competition and Consumer Act 2010.
+The ACCC’s role in energy markets is in the context of the Act.
 For example, we enforce the competition and consumer protection provisions in energy markets and assesses energy mergers and authorisations.

 See also: Legislation